-Are you making these 6 mistakes with socializing your child with other kids?
+Are you making these 6 mistakes with teaching social skills with other kids?
 Avoid these pitfalls during play dates and outings.

 We all want our kids to socialize with their peers, especially since this is a skill they’ll need to thrive in society.
 However, parents can place unrealistic expectations on children.
-See if you’re guilty of these following mistakes with socializing your child with other kids.
+See if you’re guilty of these following mistakes with your child when teaching social skills with other kids.

 1. Hanging out only in big groups

 Big groups aren’t always ideal for socializing.
 Too many kids seem overwhelming or overstimulating.

 Instead, opt for one-on-one play dates.
 If you’re in a mommy group, invite one mom for a get together, perhaps a mom whose child has a similar temperament as your own child’s.